Armenian General Benevolent Union: Education

 It awards scholarship grants and loans to more than 500 students worldwide; it supports the American University of Armenia and Yerevan State University.

 The Union has funded a number of benevolent causes, including supporting the Lord Byron School, which was donated by the British government following the earthquake in Armenia in 1988.
 The school has continued to twin with the Holgate School in Nottingham.

 Youth and culture

-Through its extensive global network of 69 chapters, young professionals groups, centers and offices, the organization sponsors numerous worthwhile cultural and humanitarian programs, including children's centers, soup kitchens, summer camps, athletics and Scouts, internship and mentoring programs and the performing arts.
+Through its global network of 69 chapters, young professionals groups, centers and offices, the organization sponsors numerous cultural and humanitarian programs, including children's centers, soup kitchens, summer camps, athletics and Scouts, internship and mentoring programs and the performing arts.
 It claims to be the world's largest non-profit Armenian organization.

 Sayat Nova International Composition Competition

 One of AGBU's cultural efforts is the Sayat Nova International Composition Competition.
 Started in 2006, Sayat Nova International Composition Competition introduces the greater music community to Armenian cultural and inspires talented young composers.

 The competition seeks works written for a mixed ensemble of Armenian and Western instruments and set to the text of an Armenian poet.
 In 2006, the poetry of Sayat Nova was featured, in 2014 it was Daniel Varoujan, and 2016 will feature Grigor Narekatsi.